What is Transcendental Meditation?

-How does Vedic meditation compare with Transcendental Meditation?
+How does Vedic meditation (a form of transcendental meditation) compare with TM?

 While the origins of the techniques are the same, there are several key distinctions between what the organisation behind TM is offering, and what we, as independent conduits of this ancient technique, are providing.

 Quality of teaching